HumanSignal/label-studio/docs/source/guide/install_enterprise.md

 To run Label Studio Enterprise in production, start it using Docker.
 This configuration allows you to link Label Studio with external databases and services.

 1. Create a file, `heartex/env.list` with the required environmental variables:
 ```
-# The main server URL (must be full path like protocol://host:port)
+# The main server URL (must be a full path like protocol://host:port)
 HEARTEX_HOSTNAME=http://localhost:8080

 # Auxiliary hostname URL: some platform functionality requires URIs generation with specified hostname,